Dr Claire Farrow, BSc (hons), PhD, PGCert, FHEA, AFBPsS, C.Psychol.

 Rebecca Clark: Treating comorbid obesity in children with asthma.
 Jan 2017 onwards

-Nichola Jane Salmon: Understanding the Effects of Vegetable Consumption on Psychological Wellbeing and Cognitive Performance.
+Nichola Salmon: Understanding the Effects of Vegetable Consumption on Psychological Wellbeing and Cognitive Performance.
 Jan 2017 onwards.

 Dr Clare Holley: “Why don’t you try it again?” factors associated with repeated exposure to fruits and vegetables during early childhood.
 Completed June 2016.